 More fundamentally, Vice News says, debt has been used to supplement wage increases, after years of stagnation.
 David Oliver writes similarly for the Toronto Star:

 For most over-indebted Canadians in an era of spiraling fuel, tuition and other costs, and only stagnant income with which to cope, maxing out on credit cards and the credit lines that banks were eager to offer became an irresistible means of funding everyday needs like new clothes that kids had outgrown.

-By Unifor economist Jordan Brennan’s math, real working class wages have been mostly stagnant since 1977, increasing by about 3 per cent while workers became about 50 per cent more productive, Canwest reports.
+By Unifor economist Jordan Brennan’s math, real working class wages have been mostly stagnant since 1977, increasing by about three percent while workers became about 50 percent more productive, Canwest reports.
 Brennan attributes this stagnation chiefly to attacks on unions leaving workers without an organized mechanism to pressure employers for increases.

 Normally, as noted by the Globe and Mail’s Report on Business, that has a “negative impact on real consumer purchasing power.”
 That, in turn, is bad for business, because business viability requires that people buy stuff.

 However, this drop in purchasing power has been delayed thus far by over-lending, allowing Canadians to borrow beyond their means.
 That has put us ahead of the G7 debt-wise, but it has created a sizable boom for corporate Canada that’s helped buoy the economy since 2008.